JakeWnuk/ptt/README.md

         Transforms input into prepend-shift rules.
   -t remove -rm [uldsb]
         Transforms input by removing characters with provided mask characters.
+  -t replace -tf [file]
+        Transforms input by replacing all strings with all matches from a ':' separated file.
   -t substring -i [index]
         Transforms input by extracting substrings starting at index and ending at index.
   -t swap -tf [file]